 This Nicoise Salad is perfect to make ahead for weeknight dinners or as part of your lunchtime meal plan for the week.
 The ingredients can be stored in individual containers for up to three days.
 If you do this, do not slice the ingredients until you are ready to assemble the salad.
 The dressing you can pre-make in the lidded mason jar and just put it in the refrigerator.
 When you are ready, just take it out of the refrigerator 30 minutes before you are planning to assemble the salad.
 This will allow the oil to melt and be sure to shake it before drizzling on the salad.

 I think you will love this healthy and hearty dinner salad.
 It’s easy to make and great to make ahead to save you some time.
 Give it a try and let me know what you think.
-You can also check out these four other salad recipes:
+You can also check out these six other salad recipes:

 - Santa Fe Salad Dressing on a Rainbow Salad